amnn/3rd-year-report/report.md

 It is difficult to translate this into a meaningful upperbound on
 $\mathbb{E}[Q]$ because it relies on how often queries appear, which in turn relies on the grammar being learnt.
-But knowing that we can do no worse than before, we turn to empirical methods to gauge how much of an improvement we do get.
+But knowing that we can do no worse than before, we turn to empirical methods to determine how much of an improvement we do get.

 # Analysis